-The PGY1 Pharmacy Residency Programs at The University of Arizona College of Pharmacy/El Rio Community Health Center are 12-month programs accredited by the American Society of Health-System Pharmacists (ASHP) and the American Pharmacists Association (APhA).
+The PGY1 Pharmacy Residency Program at the University of Arizona College of Pharmacy/El Rio Community Health Center is a 12-month program accredited by the American Society of Health-System Pharmacists (ASHP).
 The ambulatory care program was established in 2009 and the community program in 2016.

 A pharmacist completing the programs will be well-prepared to serve as the next generation of patient care leaders in an outpatient setting.
 The experiences over the course of the year are designed to not only improve your clinical skills, but develop your vision and leadership style.
 Successful residents will be prepared to enter practice, pursue advanced training in a PGY2 residency or fellowship, and be prepared for board certification.
 Upon successful completion of the residency program, a certificate will be awarded to the resident by the college and the clinic.